CaldasGSM/zson/readme.md

 0   1   0   0   0   0   0   0   JsonMarkerTrue
 0   1   1   0   0   0   0   0   JsonMarkerFalse
 0   0   0   0   0   0   0   0   unused null

-*/
 ```

 If any of the first 2 bits of our "marker" are signaled, we know we are dealing with a scope and we can
 use the other 6 bits to hold a value from 0 to 63 indicating the byte size of the scope.
-This allows us to easily skip small strings (and 63 bytes is nothing to be shameful of),
-which I bet will be 100% of the cases of the names of the properties of an object.
+This allows us to easily skip small strings, which I bet will be 100% of the cases of the names of the properties of an object.
 And other small objects like `{"x":123,"y":321}` that may occur in bulk will also be easily skipped.

 If the first 2 bits are 0, then we check the next one.
 If signaled it means it will be followed by an integer
-but the decimal must be shifted n places.
-The n is stored in the next 5 bits of the maker, allowing us to have up to
-15 decimal places.
+but the decimal must be shifted `n` places.
+The `n` is stored in the next 5 bits of the maker, allowing us to have up to 15 decimal places.
 And if you are wondering if the have "space" to store this "marker", just remember that to define
 anything with a decimal place in JSON you need to put a `.` so an extra byte will always be available for the decimal marker.

 If the 3rd bit is also 0 we check the 4th bit.
-If is 1, this is the marker for a single digit the next
+If is 1, this is the marker for a single digit and the next
 4 bits allow us to have values from 0 to 16 which is more that enough to store values from '0' to '9', being these
-the worst case cenarios for numbers.
+the worst case scenario for numbers.

-If the 4th bit is also 0 but the 5th is 1 we have in the remaining 3 bits a enumerator (with room to spare) that tells us the int size that follows
+If the 4th bit is also 0 but the 5th is 1 we have in the remaining 3 bits a enumerator that tells us the size of the int that follows
 - 1 = 8bit signed int
 - 2 = 16bit signed int
 - 3 = 32bit signed int
 - 4 = 64bit signed int

 And the bytes for that int are guaranteed by the digits placed in the JSON text, and we can check the worst case
-cenarios to be sure.
+scenarios to be sure.

 - `9`     1 byte  - special case in witch we use `JsonMarkerDigit`
 - `99`    2 bytes - 1 byte "marker" to signal a 8bit int,  1 byte to store values from  -128 to 127
 - `999`   3 bytes - 1 byte "marker" to signal a 16bit int, 2 bytes to store values from  -32768 to 32767
-- `9999`  4 bytes - 1 byte "marker" to signal a 16bit int, 2 bytes to store values from  -32768 to 32767
+- `9999`  4 bytes - 1 byte "marker" to signal a 16bit int, 2 bytes to store values from  -32768 to 32767 (saves 1 byte)
 - `99999` 5 bytes - 1 byte "marker" to signal a 32bit int, 4 bytes to store values from  -2147483648 to 2147483647
 - and so on...